Welcome to the most

 Passino lured Fireball away to the Holman & Moody Ford race team, where

-Fireball raced a metallic lavender Galaxies
+Fireball raced a metallic lavender Galaxies to four wins in, including his

 second Southern 500 victory.
 One race victory that always alluded him was